 Laura’s first job was washing dishes at little cafe at age 11 and she advanced her way up to waitress before leaving high school.
-Working her way through college and travel, she served customers in numerous coffee shops, chain restaurants, mom and pops, and fine dining establishments.
-All the while never contemplating a career in the industry.
+Working her way through college and travel, she served customers in numerous coffee shops, chain restaurants, mom-and-pop joints, and fine dining establishments – all the while never contemplating a career in the industry.

 In her early years Laura worked with artisanal fishermen as a Peace Corps volunteer in the Phillippines, followed by a year of international business in Hanoi, Vietnam.
 Not content to go back to restaurants or fish on her dad's boat, she went back to school and consulted multiple clients on seafood marketing and sustainability issues.

 While the master's degree in marine resource management (Oregon State University 2000) was not a prerequisite for becoming a restaurateur, is has been partly responsible for the success of Local Ocean.
 Understanding the science and the policy of fisheries ensures that every dish served at Local Ocean passes Laura's “red-face test” for sustainability.
 “I don’t always agree 100% with the sustainability ratings programs.
 I have dedicated my life to to knowing our local fisheries and when it comes to what we sell and don’t sell, the buck stops with me.”

 Ask her what her favorite seafood is, and you'll get this answer: “It depends on the season or even just the whims of the day.
 But any day I can graze on a plate of sweet, succulent spot prawns is a good day.”